Dan Goodwin: History of building climbs

-Rock and sports climbing
+Rock climbing

-As a rock climber, Goodwin made several first ascents.
-Frequently, he broke with rock climbing tradition by climbing without a rope, performing acrobatic maneuvers including the one arm fly-off and flag maneuver.
-In response to those in the rock climbing community who called Goodwin's acrobatic moves "stunts", and therefore unworthy of recognition, Goodwin stated he was "sport climbing" and not bound by the rules of traditional rock climbing.
+As a rock climber, Goodwin made several first free ascents and frequently—while free soloing—would perform acrobatic maneuvers including the one arm fly-off and flag maneuver.
+In response to those in the rock-climbing community who called Goodwin's acrobatic moves "stunts", and therefore unworthy of recognition, Goodwin stated he was sport climbing and not bound by the rules of traditional rock climbing.

-Rock climber Jeff Lowe, along with Dick Bass, the owner of the Snowbird ski resort, invited Goodwin to build the climbing wall for the world's first International Sport Climbing Championship held at Snowbird, Utah, United States, in 1988.
+Climber Jeff Lowe, along with Dick Bass, the owner of the Snowbird ski resort, invited Goodwin to build the climbing wall for the world's first International Sport Climbing Championship, held at Snowbird, Utah, United States, in 1988.
 Goodwin did not participate in the championship, serving instead as a commentator for CBS Sports.